SandpiperCI: The Wine Warehouse

 Since 1995, SandpiperCI operates the largest off-license chain in the islands under the name of Wine Warehouse with 14 stores in Jersey and five located in Guernsey.
-The majority of Wine Warehouses can be found as sections within their other branded grocery stores, but separate stand-alone Wine Warehouses can be found at Five Oaks in St Saviour and next to Morrisons Daily Benest store at Lisbon House in Millbrook.
+The majority of Wine Warehouses can be found as sections within their other branded grocery stores, but separate stand-alone Wine Warehouses can be found at Five Oaks in St Saviour and next to Morrisons Daily Benest store at Lisbon House in Millbrook.This brand was also transferred to Morrisons with Iceland, Checkers Xpress and the existing Morrisons Daily outlets.

 Others

 MMD Shipping Services, a Portsmouth-based business that specialises in stevedoring, warehousing and distribution services, publishing, brewing, baking, and Channel Rentals (company and residential technology hire) figure amongst the group's other activities.
 These divisions are now run separately.

 The property division (formally COMPROP) is responsible for the acquisition and development of commercial and residential property which is then sold or retained for letting.

 Former operations

 Large supermarkets

 In October 2010 it was announced that contracts had been exchanged for the sale of the three major Checkers supermarkets, at Redhouse's and Rue des Pres in Jersey and Admiral Park in Guernsey, to Waitrose.
 The deal was subject, amongst other things, to the approval of the Jersey Competition Regulatory Authority.
 Financial details of the transaction were not disclosed.